swiftlang/swift-evolution/proposals/0424-custom-isolation-checking-for-serialexecutor.md

 ## Detailed design

-This proposal adds another customization point to the Swift concurrency runtime that hooks into isolation context comparison mechanisms used by `assertIsolated`, `preconditionIsolated`, `assumeIsolated` as well as implicitly injected assertions used in `@preconcurrency` code.
+This proposal adds another customization point to the Swift concurrency runtime that hooks into isolation context comparison mechanisms used by `assertIsolated`, `preconditionIsolated`, and `assumeIsolated`, as well as any implicitly injected assertions used in `@preconcurrency` code.

 ### Extended executor comparison mechanism